dalanicolai/dalanicolai.github.io/_posts/2023-11-24-fixing-org-mode-coding-assistance.md

 Emacs and org-mode (they should work at least from Emacs version 27 with org-mode version 9).

-The dynamic coding assistance will only work for interpreted languages, and examples for emacs-lisp and python are provided.
+Dynamic coding assistance only works (or exists) for interpreted languages.
+Examples for emacs-lisp and python are provided.

-The static coding assistance within org-mode, works for any language that provides some static coding analysis package that accepts buffer contents instead of files, like [jedi](https://jedi.readthedocs.io/en/latest/).
+Static coding assistance within org-mode works for any language that provides some static coding analysis package that accepts buffer contents instead of files, like [jedi](https://jedi.readthedocs.io/en/latest/).

 Finally, the static coding assistance in special editing buffers works